-Lesson Title: Triphthong Review Theme: Speaking and Listening Lesson Number: L4-L046 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify and pronounce triphthongs in words.
-Demonstrate understanding of the difference between triphthongs, diphthongs and pure vowel sounds.
-Identify triphthongs in sentences. identification of lesson). vords for sound on the board (see end ce sentences on the of lesson).
+Lesson Title: Triphthong Review Theme: Speaking and Listening Lesson Number: L4-L046 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Identify and pronounce triphthongs in words.
+2. Demonstrate understanding of the difference between triphthongs, diphthongs and pure vowel sounds.
+3. Identify triphthongs in sentences.
+Preparation 1.
+Write the words for sound identification on the board (see end of lesson).
+2. Write the practice sentences on the board (see end of lesson).